Such a shame that I have to come all the way back here just to fix stuff.

 Rin knew of these flaws because she was regaining feeling in her left leg, starting at her toes and working its way painstakingly upwards.
 To say that the gradual return of pain to her body was unpleasant was a drastic understatement.

 Unfortunately, being awake allowed Rin to seriously frown upon her own stupidity.
 She had fallen out of a window for God's sake.
-Who in their right mind would sit on the sill of an open window thousands of feet above the ground?
-Her, apparently.
-Granted, she had technically lost consciousness and couldn't really be blamed for that, but nevertheless she had put herself in a ridiculously stupid situation.
+How on earth had she even managed to do that?
+Granted, she had technically lost consciousness and couldn't really be blamed for that, but nevertheless she had nearly died in the most pathetic way possible.
 And now, to top it all off, she still had a headache, even as her physical pains continued to increase every minute.
 She had no doubt that she'd have to be put to sleep soon: with broken ribs and arms, she didn't think staying awake would be a viable option for her.

 Rin's dismal thoughts were interrupted by the sound of conversation on the opposite side of the curtain that cut her off from the rest of the room.
 It was a brief distraction, as she didn't really care what was being talked about, but the sound of a vaguely male voice caught her attention.
 She wondered if Ichika had come to see her?
-That would be have been unusually thoughtful of him, since Ichika was usually as dense as a rock: or maybe a neutron star...
+That would be have been unusually thoughtful of him, since Ichika was usually as dense as a rock.
+Screw that, a rock was too nice.
+A neutron star was more like it.

 Even so, her heartbeat quickened as she heard footsteps approaching.
-Who would have thought that a terrible accident like this one would actually have a bright side to it?
+Who would have thought that a terrible accident like this one would actually have a bright side to it, even if it was comparatively minor.

 But as the curtain was pulled back, Rin was filled with disappointment.
 Sure, it was a guy, but not the guy she had been hoping for.
 In the place of what she wanted to be Ichika was a brown-haired boy of similar age and height in a red jacket and jeans.